Konstantinos Sergiou

-Konstantinos Sergiou (Κωνσταντίνος Σεργίου; born 2 October 2000) is a Cypriot football player who plays as defender for Anorthosis Famagusta, on loan from Nea Salamina.
+Konstantinos Sergiou (Κωνσταντίνος Σεργίου; born 2 October 2000) is a Cypriot football player who plays as defender for Anorthosis Famagusta.

 Club career

 Early years and Nea Salamina

 Sergiou began his football journey in the youth system of Agia Napa, before transferring to the academy of Nea Salamina in 2013.
 Known for his versatility and defensive awareness, he progressed through the ranks and was promoted to the senior team during the 2017–18 season at the age of 17.

-He gradually established himself in the first team, becoming a regular in the club’s defensive line.
+He gradually established himself in the first team, becoming a regular in the club's defensive line.
 Over the following seasons, Sergiou became recognized for his consistent performances as a right-back, combining defensive solidity with an ability to support forward play.

 Loan to Ayia Napa

 During the 2019–20 season, Sergiou was loaned out to Ayia Napa in the Cypriot Second Division.
 The move provided valuable first-team experience, and he made 15 appearances, scoring one goal.
 The loan period allowed him to develop tactically and gain match fitness before returning to Nea Salamina.